prgpascal/android-qr-data-transfer/README.md

 * The Server shows to the Client the first QR code, containing the MAC address (necessary for the Wi-Fi Direct connection).
 * Client uses its camera and captures the first QR code, parses the message and gets the Server MAC address.
 * Client establishes a Wi-Fi Direct connection with the Server.
-* While not all the messages have been exchanged, loop the following:
+* While not all the messages have been exchanged:
     1. The Server encodes a new message into a QR code and waits for the ACK response.
     1. The Client reads the new QR code, gets the message and checks the digest:
         * If the message is valid, sends the ACK response.